treebeardtech/kubeflow-bootstrap/README.md

 <img src="https://raw.githubusercontent.com/treebeardtech/terraform-helm-kubeflow/main/docs/arch.png" width="650" height="100%">

+### Packages

+1. Terraform module: A simple entrypoint for those new to Argo and looking for a 1-click experience
+2. kubeflow chart: A high-level helm entrypoint for setting up Kubeflow Argo Apps
+3. kubeflow-core chart: A lower-level argo apps chart which can be invoked in the "argo app-of-apps" pattern.

 ### System Requirements

 The default configuration of Kubeflow provided is designed to run on a cluster with 2cpus and 8G memory.

 ## Getting Started

 Note that as all of our examples are implemented in Terraform, we recommend using the Terraform module to start off.
-The [helm super-chart](https://github.com/treebeardtech/kubeflow-helm/tree/main/helm/treebeard-kubeflow) is likely to be a more viable interface as you move into production.
+The [helm super-chart](https://github.com/treebeardtech/kubeflow/tree/main/helm/treebeard-kubeflow) is likely to be a more viable interface as you move into production.

 We recommend trying out this module in a development environment first.